slazav/graphene/Readme.md

 function `graphene_get <name> [<tstamp>]` defined in the tcl interpreter.

 Other useful functions are located in the tcl library (`/usr/share/graphene/tcllib/`)

+For faster operations all filters share a single TCL interpreter.
+One should be aware of this fact when writing filters (e.g. when using graphene_get function which can call another filter).
+I plan to separate filters in different namespaces in the future.

+The input filter can use storage which is recorded in the database.
+It can produce problems if `put_flt` command is used from a few graphene processes.
+I do not use sync after each data modification because this increases consumed time greatly.
+Try to use `put_flt` for one database from same `graphene` process, of from subsequent calls to `graphene` program, or use `sync` after each call to `put_flt`.

 ### Examples